Converting multiline records into single features

 Step-by-Step Instructions

-In this scenario, the CSV file has an indeterminate number of rows per feature—sometimes more than a dozen—and the data is predictably structured, starting with a header, then road information, and then coordinates.
+In this scenario, the CSV file has an indeterminate number of rows per feature—sometimes more than a dozen—and the data is predictably structured: a header, then road information, then coordinates.
 We will therefore use global variables to store information about the current feature while FME processes the file.

 1. Open a new FME Workspace